geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-28/meeting-transcript.md

 ##### **Geohot** [[00:14:25](https://www.youtube.com/watch?v=9_7IhCYt1Kw&t=865)]
 Well, it does look like an abandoned project.
-But no, I'm saying if their baseline plays...
+But no, I'm saying if their baseline plays..
 I mean, it's also a speed question, right?
 We could quickly benchmark their emulator against Remu.
 And if it turns out to have bugs and be slower, then okay, forget about it.
 But if it turns out to not have bugs and be faster, then we might want to switch.